marksch/dogstm/README.md

 Open source dog adoption manager with a responsive adoption page &amp; management system.
 Can be integrated with Wordpress or any website PHP/MySQL enabled.

+# Installation instructions
+Create two directories in at root directory
+|--root
+	|--dogstm
+	|--manage
+		|--config.php
+		|--Login
+Login contains the files that come with the download.
+Config.php is a duplicate of config_example.php and needs to be copied from dogstm.

 ### Table layout
 Adoption Manager